micro-manager/micro-manager.github.io/_pages/Micro-Manager_Source_Code.md

 <https://valelab4.ucsf.edu/svn/micromanager2/trunk/> - Release 1.4
 <https://valelab4.ucsf.edu/svn/3rdpartypublic/> - 3rd party files needed
 for Release 1.4
-{% include Note text='There is a bug in the Subversion 1.8 client that prevents you from checking out our public repositories without a username.
+{% include notice icon="info" content='There is a bug in the Subversion 1.8 client that prevents you from checking out our public repositories without a username.
 If Subversion asks you for a username and password, you can use the username "guest" (password "guest") as a workaround.
 Subversion 1.7.x clients should not experience this problem.' %}

-{% include Note text="Sometimes, a fresh checkout of the 3rdpartypublic repository will fail (possibly due to the subversion server timeout settings) with
+{% include notice icon="info" content="Sometimes, a fresh checkout of the 3rdpartypublic
+repository will fail (possibly due to the subversion server timeout settings) with
 `ra_surf: The server sent a truncated HTTP response body`.
 To work